NiloCK/tuido/readme.md

 ## Configuration

-Include a `.tuido` file in a directory to add specific filetypes for parsing:
+Include a `.tuido` file in a directory to add specific filetypes for parsing, or a specific destination for new items to be written to:

 ```
 extensions=go,js,cpp
+writeto=~/mytodos.xit
 ```

 ### In app controls